rishiraj88/bugtracker/README.md

 - Delete all bugs

 ## Developer Notes
 - Development has been done.
 MVP is ready.
-[Start date: 16-Jun-2024; Close date: 16-Jun-2024]
 - The following sections will be updated during next few days:
   - Due to some issues with Java 22 while running Docker container of bug tracker app, the project is currently being recompiled and exported using Java 17 compiler/linker.
   - to implement and use Docker secrets for enhanced security